 Live potted willows tend to be planted in January of each year and woven into a lattice structure before the leaf forms.
 Over the next few of months the part of the rod in the soil will start to push roots, at the same time a large canopy of leaf appears at the top of the structure.
 There are very few plants that can perform both these functions at the same time and they need a lot of water to achieve this, so it is very important to keep potted willow well watered at all times.
 The potted willow will need to stay in its pot for the first season to ensure a good stable root ball.

 Around November/December its time to cut the back the structure 2 or 3 inches above the woven line if you want to keep its shape.
 It will also have produced a dense root ball and so will now need transplanting to a larger pot or into the ground to give it space for next seasons growth.
 Once established in the ground it is only necessary to water during dry periods.
 After 4-5 years the structure will start to graft together.

 Potted willows are a seasonal product available from March to July each year.
-We still have some potted willows in stock from this season, but we are now taking orders for next year which will be available in March 2018.
+This year they will be available from April.